Configuring Project Structure

 Source roots contain the actual source files and resources.
 PyCharm uses the source roots as the starting point for resolving imports

-Resource roots are intended for resource files in your application (images, Style Sheets, and so on).
+Resource roots (PyCharm Professional only) are intended for resource files in your application (images, Style Sheets, and so on).
 By assigning a folder to this category, you tell PyCharm that files in it and in its subfolders can be referenced relative to this folder instead of specifying full paths to them.

-Template roots contain templates for the various web projects.
+Template roots (PyCharm Professional only) contain templates for the various web projects.

 Excluded roots contain files and folders ignored by PyCharm when indexing, searching, parsing, watching, and so on.